testmunk/testmunk_gem/README.md

 ### Application

 In the Application class you define all screens or your app.
-Afterwards, you will be able to reference like `@app.screen`
+Afterwards, you will be able to reference them by calling `@app.screen`

 Depending on the platform there are `Testmunk::Android::Application` and `Testmunk::IOS::Application` classes that you can extend.